patoglu/virtual-memory-simulation/readMe.txt

 This program is finds the best frame size for 4 sort algorithms.
+FOR GITHUB:

+	-In order to understand project purpose and sample usage check CSE 312 Spring 2020 Final Exam Project_Part3_Updated (1).pdf -In order to see implementation check Report.pdf

 You can build the program with typing make.